purcell/setup-emacs/README.md

 cached binaries.
 If you already have nix and possibly cachix installed, the existing installations will be used.

+Note also that only Linux and MacOS are supported, since Nix is not available on Windows.

 See the [actions tab](https://github.com/purcell/setup-emacs/actions) for runs of this action! :rocket:

 ## Usage: